-law.
-104 Thus, any competent authority applying EU law must disregard any rule created by an EU Member State that conflicts with EU law.
+EU Member State that conflicts with EU law.
 Moreover, it falls upon all concerned EU Member State authorities to correct the incompatibility and align their laws with EU law.
-105 a Member State which by virtue of the entry into force of the EEC Treaty [a predecessor to the EU Treaties], assumes new obligations which conflict with rights held under an earlier agreement, refrains from exercising such rights to the extent necessary for the performance of its new obligations.
-107 in matters governed by the EEC Treaty [a predecessor to the EU Treaties,] that Treaty takes precedence over agreements concluded between Member States before its entry into force, including agreements made within the framework of GATT [General Agreement on Tariffs and Trade of 1947].
+91 a Member State which by virtue of the entry into force of the EEC Treaty [a predecessor to the EU Treaties], assumes new obligations which conflict with rights held under an earlier agreement, refrains from exercising such rights to the extent necessary for the performance of its new obligations.

-- 61. As already indicated, there cannot be any doubt that the principle of primacy of EU law also applies to obligations contained in international agreements or treaties between EU Member States.
-EU law therefore takes precedence over the rules created by EU Member States in international agreements or treaties concluded between them. - 62.
-As early as in 1962, the CJEU stated that
+- 56. As already indicated, there cannot be any doubt that the principle of primacy of EU law also applies to obligations contained in international agreements or treaties between EU Member States.
+EU law therefore takes precedence over the rules created by EU Member States in international agreements or treaties concluded between them. - 57.
+As early as in 1962, the CJEU stated that:

-63. The Court of Justice made clear that
+58. The Court of Justice made clear that: